 PASW Statistics 18 is available on all of the computers in both of the TU Library's computer labs: Lab 1 and Lab 2.

-If you need additional help navigating the SPSS software in the library computer lab, please fill out our Personal Research Instruction Request Form:
+For help accessing the SPSS software in the library computer lab, please fill out the Personal Research Instruction Request Form:

 If you plan to import your Microsoft Excel data into PASW Statistics 18, make sure that your Excel file is properly formatted first!

 The SPSS software will automatically read your variables if you allow it to.

 The following survey data (which uses randomly-generated statistics) is based on a five-point Likert scale: